-Seattle Housing Authority and MTW agencies nationwide have also continued to advocate with HUD for improvements in planning, reporting, and performance metrics that will more effectively capture the successes and lessons learned through participation in the MTW program.
-This work includes performance measurement initiatives funded by MTW housing authorities through the HAI Group and Abt Associates.
-We hope that these efforts will support HUD's improvement of metrics and will continue to support local and national evaluation initiatives to better understand the impacts of MTW activities.
+SHA and MTW agencies nationwide will also continue to advocate for improvements in planning, reporting, and performance metrics that will more effectively capture the successes and lessons learned through participation in the MTW program.
+This effort includes performance measurement initiatives funded by MTW housing authorities through the HAI group and Abt Associates, as well as participation in the affordable housing accreditation program.
+We hope that these efforts will inform HUD's metrics, particularly in revisions to the Form 50900, which dictates components of the annual plan and report, and throughout local and national evaluation initiatives to better understand the results of MTW activities.